gengyanlei/segmentation_pytorch/README.md

     author is leilei
     Restart this project from 2017-10-01

-    The training code can be executed, but the demo code is not completed.
+    Now the 1.alpha.0 version has been basically completed, to be tested.
     TODO
-    等待demo.py完成后，即可为 v1 版本，v2版本会增加dist，以及优化代码！
+    Add distributed and optimize code.
 ```

 ### Environment
 ```
     python: 3.6+
     ubuntu16.04 or 18.04
-    pytorch 1.6+ (cuda10.2 docker)
+    pytorch 1.6 (cuda10.2 docker)
-    tensorboard 2.0+
+    tensorboard 2.0
     scikit-learn 0.24.1
 ```